RaghavGirgaonkar/gsb-ifft-pipeline/README.md

 # gsb-ifft-pipeline
 Pipeline to iFFT on GSB Voltage Beam data

-# De-dispresed plot of B0740-28 using the PASV data to make GUPPI RAW files
+# De-dispersed plot of B0740-28 using the PASV data to make GUPPI RAW files

 This is a de-dispersed plot of a 5s grab of the B0740-28 Phased Array Spectral Voltage Data (without the iFFT component)